Plácido Domingo Alfresca

 We both had sandwiches that were delicious and decided we would come back again.

-It is now Monday here, late in the afternoon (la tarde).
-We had a conversational Spanish lesson today with Azul, who is much fun, for about an hour and a half that was very helpful.
+Monday in the afternoon (la tarde), we had a conversational Spanish lesson with Azul.
+She was great.
+For about an hour and a half we practiced.
 We talked about restaurants, vocabulary, the alphabet and worked on pronunciation.
 Come to find out Mollejas on the menu above are a personal favorite of our young Spanish tutor and she insists they are not to be missed.
-She confirmed what we were learning — that in Argentina they eat all of the cow.
+She confirmed what we were learning -- that in Argentina they eat all of the cow.